Shreyas3303/donors_choose_ab_testing/README.md

 > Figuring out if making teachers write longer project descriptions actually helps get their projects approved

-## What's this about?
+## What is this project about?

-So I was looking at DonorsChoose data and noticed something interesting - projects that got approved tended to have longer descriptions than ones that got rejected.
+I was looking at DonorsChoose data and noticed something interesting - projects that got approved tended to have longer descriptions than ones that got rejected.
 Approved projects had essays around 1,015 characters while rejected ones were only about 962 characters.

 This got me thinking: **what if we made teachers write longer descriptions?
 Would that actually help more projects get approved?**